cdown/srt/srt_tools/README.rst

 Utilities
 ---------

-- *fix-subtitle-indexing* fixes subtitle indexing.
-Some badly formed SRT files will have indexes that occur in a different order than the starting timestamps for the subtitles they are associated with.
-This makes some media players unable to display those subtitles, and they are subsequently lost into the ether.
 - *fixed-timeshift* does fixed time correction.
 For example, if you have a movie that is consistently out of sync by two seconds, you can run this tool to shift the entire subtitle two seconds ahead or behind.